Kathryn Anne Edwards

 JAN 11, 2024

-Bloomberg | Nice Soft Landing, America.
+Bloomberg | Opinion: Nice Soft Landing, America.
 But What Comes Next?
-(Opinion)

 “The ability to identify such bad policies, and the willingness to remake them, will define the next chapter in America’s economic story.
 The coming election year, arriving in the wake of an epic cataclysm, should be an ideal opportunity.
 Unfortunately, there’s little prospect of a substantial debate about such crucial issues as housing affordability or how to bolster retirement savings.”